caarlos0-graveyard/modular-build/README.md

 all: test anotherthing
 ```

+## Benefits

+- You can call a lot of scripts once: `make one two three`;
+- Autocomple in script names;
+- Variables and functions sharing between scripts (`base.sh`);
+- Easy to add new scripts.

 ## Pitfals

 - If you already have a `scripts` folder, you will have some problems.
 You can just backup